 - "The Ambassadors of Death" has an inversion of the usual moral roles in this trope, with the heroes invading a press conference where the main villain is planning to murder an alien on live TV in order to start a war.

-- "Army of Ghosts" has not only the news, but any broadcast program in which the eponymous ghosts are featured suddenly turn into one of these when the ghosts are revealed to be interdimensional Cybermen.
+- "Army of Ghosts" has not only the news but any broadcast program in which the eponymous ghosts are featured suddenly turn into one of these when the ghosts are revealed to be interdimensional Cybermen.

 - Set during the same day as "Army of Ghosts", the online, extra scene for "Doomsday" shows a news report on the ensuing chaos at the hands of the Cybermen and the Daleks.
 As the reporter speaks, the studio shakes and crumbles.
-Suddenly, a Dalek appears and approaches her while crying "Exterminate!"
+Suddenly, a Dalek appears and approaches her while shouting "Exterminate!"
 The screen goes dead... and clearly, so does the poor reporter.

 - In "The End of Time", Part One, the newsreader and Barack Obama are turned into Master clones on live TV.
-Of course, so is the whole human species save Wilf and Donna, so there's nobody actually watching to be shocked.
+Of course, so is the whole human race save Wilf and Donna, so there's nobody actually watching to be shocked.